 There was a group administrator change on September 18, 2007.

 My (Cindy) interest is primarily in the Bennett families from Monmouth Co., NJ plus New York City and the surrounding areas.
 It is known that several early Monmouth County Bennett families had also lived in the New York City area.
 My line is Benjamin Bennett (c1787-1871) and his wife Mary.
 Both were born in NJ, but they lived in Manhattan from c1812-1835, where all their children were born.
 By the 1840 census they were living in Monmouth Co., NJ and that is where they died.
 A similar pattern exists for Jeremiah Bennett (1784-1852) and his wife Sarah.
 Many people believe that Benjamin and Jeremiah were brothers, but there is no proof.
 It is commonly believed that Jeremiah Bennett (1751-1812) and his wife Mary were their parents.
 However, Jeremiah, Sr. had at least 3 brothers - Joseph, Thomas and Theophilus, and there is very little known about any of them.

 This project was created to allow any male Bennett (or variant spelling) to have their Y-DNA tested at a group rate.
-This offers a significant discount over the regular prices - ie. $59. vs $99. for the basic 12 marker test, $149. vs $189. for the 37 marker test and $248. vs $298. for the 67 marker test.
-It is highly recommended that you order the 37 marker test for $149.
-Note - due to discounts and promotions, these rates may not be accurate.
+As of January 2020, FTDNA has discontinued all group discounts because their regular prices are now much lower.
+For example, for the 37 marker test – the old price was $189. and with the group discount it was $149.
+Now the price is only $119.
+FTDNA has also discontinued the 67 marker test (group rate was $248.) because the 111 marker test is now only $249.
+Note - due to sales and promotions, these rates may not be accurate.
 So, for current rates, please refer to the ordering page.